rfornea/eth-react/README.md

 2. Unlock MetaMask with local RPC network.
 3. Switch accounts to the one we imported.
 4. `truffle compile`
-5. `truffle migrate`
+5. `truffle migrate` or `truffle migrate --reset` if you get errors such as `Error: Attempting to run transaction which calls a contract function, but recipient address (whatever the address is) is not a contract address`
 6. `npm run start`

-Note:  If you add your own smart contract and deploying it isn't working, try `truggle migrate --reset`

 ### Testing
 Type `truffle test` to test.